 As it stands AfryKamera is the first African Film Festival in Central and Eastern Europe as well as the largest African-themed event in Poland and the wider region.

 AfryKamera has managed to occupy a niche in the film festival market – although there are many international film festivals, they generally show a limited range of African films.
 AfryKamera is therefore the only festival in Poland dedicated purely to films from the continent.
 In the past few years the festival has decided to explore new avenues not only in the art of cinematography, but also in the presentation of African art, music, and culture.

-The main events of the African Film Festival AfryKamera take place in Warsaw, Poland, traditionally in either Kino Luna or Kinoteka, the capital city's premier arthouse cinemas.
-The event traditionally last 6 (six) days and presents 15-25 full length features and documentaries as well as some 20 short films from around the continent and from the African diapora.
+The main events of the African Film Festival AfryKamera take place in Warsaw, Poland, traditionally in the capital city's premier arthouse cinemas.
+The 2018 event will last 10 days days and presents 15-25 full length features and documentaries as well as some 20 short films from around the continent and from the African diapora.
 The key motto of the festival is "Made in Africa", as the focus is put on the quality of moviemaking on the continent and the enhanced capacity to make world-class movies.

 Jury Award for Best Short Film – awarded by a jury for the best short film

 Audience Award for Best Short Film – an audience award for the best short film

 SECTIONS AND AWARDS

 I. AfroSelekta - narrative or documentary features from Africa and the African diaspora, with regards to prizes the festival will not differentiate betwee narrative or documentary